 The Brown Warehouse on the west side of the map provides lines of sight into the middle lane and is the centerpoint of the left lane.
 Most players do not spend a lot of time in this location, but some enemies will sit here to cover the middle lane.

-There are four destroyed planes that form the center of Scrapyard.
+The center of Scrapyard is formed by four destroyed planes.
 These planes provide cover for players navigating the middle lane and are notorious for close quarter engagements.
 A talented plan can hold a plane with a long range weapon, however, just be careful not to get flanked.

 The two smaller destroyed planes sit directly outside of the Green Warehouse and in between the helicopter pad and stone building near the Brown Warehouse.
 Players can use these two smaller planes as cover when moving to the other end of the map or as a place to cover rotating enemies.

 The blue destroyed planes have a few windows that provide a view of the immediate area but are not the best lines of sight.
-Players should consider using the red warehouse to cover the area and the two destroyed planes as quick cover when on the move.
+Players should consider using the red warehouse to cover the area.
+Use the two destroyed planes as quick cover.

 The other destroyed planes from a U shape in front of the Red Warehouse and are important areas to hold.
 The L shaped plane has one entrance towards the center of the map that players are constantly using.
 A single player can cover this entrance and halt an enemies advancement through the area.
 There are also windows in the plane that face the Blue Warehouse which are useful when covering various objectives.